-As one of Britain’s foremost ensembles, the flexible mixed chamber ensemble Primavera has created an enviable reputation with an accolade of reviews at international festivals across Britain and Europe, alongside many appearances on the South Bank and Wigmore Hall.
-Formed in 1986 by its artistic director, violinist, Paul Manley, the name of the group is based on the Italian word for spring, reflecting the joie de vivre that these musicians bring to its performances.
+As one of Britain’s foremost ensembles, the flexible mixed chamber ensemble Primavera have created an enviable reputation, gaining accolades at international festivals across Britain and Europe, alongside many appearances on the South Bank and Wigmore Hall.
+Formed in 1986 by their artistic director, violinist Paul Manley, the name of the group is based on the Italian word for spring, reflecting the joie de vivre that these musicians bring to their performances.

-Besides engagements, Primavera has created its own concerts series at some of the finest country houses in the UK, which led to, two TV series entitled Music in Mansions for Meridian Television.
-Aside from its concert and recording work, education and community work has become an important focus of Primavera’s commitment to tomorrow’s audiences.
-With groundbreaking projects in prisons and special needs schools, linking the power of emotions within music to emotional intelligence.
+Besides engagements, Primavera have created their own concerts series at some of the finest country houses in the UK, which led to two TV series entitled Music in Mansions for Meridian Television.
+Aside from concert and recording work, education and community projects have become an important focus of Primavera’s commitment to tomorrow’s audiences, with groundbreaking projects in prisons and special needs schools, linking the power of emotions within music to emotional intelligence.

-New commissions have included works by Gavin Bryars, Philip Glass, Malcolm Lipkin and Paul Patterson.
+New commissions have included works by Gavin Bryars, Philip Glass, Patrick Gowers, Malcolm Lipkin and Paul Patterson.

-Primavera has collaborated in a number of education projects with eminent composer Paul Patterson and would be delighted to explore opportunities for future work.
+Primavera have collaborated in a number of education projects with eminent composer Paul Patterson and would be delighted to explore opportunities for future work.